Amberbty/Course-Program-3D-Parkour-Game/README.md

 - **VFX**: Animation when the player jumps and hits obstacles.
 - **SFX**: Sound effects include running footsteps, jumping, landing, and bumping sounds.
 - **Particle System**: Dirt effect when the user is running, smoke effect when the user hits an obstacle.

+- ## PowerUp
-- **PowerUp**: A ring is spawned on the ground every 10 seconds starting 2 seconds after the game begins.
+  A ring is spawned on the ground every 10 seconds starting 2 seconds after the game begins.
 If the user hits the ring, they can jump higher.